History of the Lilitai

 Kowakida of the Geglokids

 Anti-Tevopidi sentiment remained strong throughout the final years of the tenth millennium, and it was only a matter of time before they were ousted entirely in favour of a new set of allegiances among the Sur'daran elite, centred around Kowakida, a descendant of the ancient house of Wemno.
-When the elderly Kowakida assumed the throne in 9905, many were dismayed to find that she kept many of the Moilean-era institutions intact despite greatly curtailing their power.
-The Senate remained small, the Bright Hall continued to house the hub of the sizeable information-gathering network Moilea I had constructed.
+When the elderly Kowakida assumed the throne in 9905, she curtailed the power of many of the Moilean-era institutions, but stopped short of abolishing any of them, to the great dismay of her supporters: a debt was owed to the Uravans for saving the Empire from Resea, though their influence would never again be as great as it had become.
+The Senate remained small, and the Bright Hall continued to house the hub of the sizeable information-gathering network Moilea I had constructed, wherein deca-millenarian prognostications of doom hung heavy, seeded in part by Tevopidi loyalists within the Ministry of Discipline who yearned for revenge.

-Yet among the few remaining Tevopidi loyalists, deca-millenarian prognostications of doom hung heavy.
-A series of volcanic eruptions around 9948 blanketed the world in thick clouds that kept the Imperial airfleet grounded and plunged the climate into a small ice age for the next two centuries.
+Bolstering the credibility of these prophecies came a series of volcanic eruptions around 9948, which blanketed the world in thick clouds.
+This kept the Imperial airfleet grounded and plunged the climate into a small ice age for the next two centuries.
 It was during this period that much of Wanisin's oceans were explored for the first time by the Empire, who had for the first time built a substantial military navy.
-This saw action in putting down a rebellion on the Wandering Isle, where the governors of Dumal-Keta had declared that petty Sur'daran intrigue would no longer hold sway over the fate of their citizens' lives.
+The most significant conflict of this age was the putting down of a rebellion on the Wandering Isle, where the governors of Dumal-Keta had declared that petty Sur'daran intrigue would no longer hold sway over the fate of their citizens' lives.
 Ket-Gegloko lasted from 9973 to 10060, ending in a brutal conquest.

 Moilea II of the Alestids